sparkfun/SparkFun_RTK_mosaic-X5/docs/quick_start.md

 * **`2`** - Connect the RTK mosaic-X5 to your Ethernet network or router
     * Use the supplied CAT-6 Ethernet cable to connect the **MOSAIC ETHERNET (PoE)** port to your network or an Ethernet port on your router.
     * If your router provides Power-over-Ethernet (PoE), you're all set!
 You should see the red power (PWR) LED light up and text start to scroll up the OLED display.
-    * If you router does not provide PoE, move on to step 3.
+    * If your router does not provide PoE, move on to step 3.
 * **`3`** - Provide power
     * You can power the RTK mosaic-X5 using the supplied USB power supply (5V 1A wall charger).
     * Plug the power supply into the wall.
     * Use the supplied USB-C cable to connect the power supply to either the **CONFIG MOSAIC** or the **CONFIG ESP32** USB-C port.
 It does not matter which.
     * You should see the red power (PWR) LED light up and text start to scroll up the OLED display.

-Once the mosaic-X5 has aquired a satellite signal and is connected to the Ethernet network, the OLED will display: the antenna's position as Latitude (Lat), Longitude (Long) and Altitude (Alt); the Ethernet IP (Internet Protocol) network address.
+Once the mosaic-X5 has acquired a satellite signal and is connected to the Ethernet network, the OLED will display: the antenna's position as Latitude (Lat), Longitude (Long) and Altitude (Alt); the Ethernet IP (Internet Protocol) network address.

 Connect your computer, tablet or phone to the same network, open a web browser and navigate to the IP address shown on the OLED display.
 You should see the mosaic-X5's internal web page.
 The web page displays a lot of helpful information and can also be used to fully configure the mosaic-X5.